Skip to main content

 Explanation

-This rule will show the app/form only on devices using the specified Browser.
+This rule type will show the campaign form based on the visitor's browser.

 IP Address